- Rhinoplasty Recovery Photos Day by Day

 Rhinoplasty Day 3-4

 Pain that resembles a dull headache might be experienced during these days.
 Although you can use cold compresses, its best to avoid hot baths because they might exacerbate swelling.
-To reduce bruising and swelling, you can keep your head up on day 3 rhinoplasty.
+To reduce bruising and swelling, you can keep your head up on day 3 of rhinoplasty.

 Rhinoplasty Day 5-6